 If someone believes something to be unfair, this activates their insular cortex, the area of the brain that is closely linked to feelings of disgust.
 This can evoke a powerful threat response.
 Minimise the chances of this by always being open and honest with your colleagues about what is going on and why, for as long as it is appropriate to do so.

 Unfairness is most likely to occur when there is a lack of rules, expectations or objectives.
 Setting up a system that clarifies individual goals, team goals, day-to-day operations etc can go some ways to remedy this.
 But remember, talk to your team and get their opinions and approval before you go ahead with it, in order to gain the best reception.

 There you have it.
 That’s the SCARF model.

-Remember that not everyone works the same and that everyone can react differently to any given situation.
-In order to use the SCARF model most effectively, it is key to understand your team.
+Remember that not everyone works the same way and that everyone can react differently to any given situation.
+To use the SCARF model most effectively, it’s key to understand each of your team members.
 Consider who that individual is before taking any action, and adjust your strategy accordingly.
-If you can master applying the SCARF model to your daily interactions, you'll be one step closer to building a functional and fulfilling working environment for everyone around you.
+If you can master applying the SCARF model to your daily interactions, you’ll be one step closer to building a functional and fulfilling working environment for everyone around you.
 Good luck!